RIFA AB: Legacy

 On 6 June 1984, the Swedish Post Office issued a series of stamps with the title Made in Sweden to celebrate Swedish innovation and Swedish patents.
 One of the stamps was dedicated to RIFA and the stamp depicts a Subscriber Line Integrated Circuit (SLIC) for managing subscriber steps in Ericsson's telephone exchanges.
 The stamp had a denomination of SEK 2 70 öre and was designed by Tom Hultgren and engraved by Zlatko Jakus.

 RIFA's class-X2 paper capacitors, widely used in 1970s and 1980s equipment within mains filtering circuits, but manufactured to this day, are well-known in hobbyist circles for their explosive failure mode, mainly after long periods of disuse.
+These failures are potentially caused by cracks forming, which then allow moisture into the capacitor, when these capacitors are then energized after long periods of disuse, this results in them failing explosively.
+This type of failure mainly occurs in mains AC use cases.